tbaums/www/content/blog/announcing-kudo-0.3.0.md

 ---
 title: Announcing KUDO 0.3.0
 date: 2019-06-28
+description:
+    We are proud to announce the release of KUDO v0.3.0!
 ---

+# Announcing KUDO 0.3.0

 We are proud to announce the release of KUDO v0.3.0!
 This release introduces a new package format, a package repository, and introduces a test harness to help with end-to-end testing.
 It also deprecates the term "Framework" in favor of "Operator".